-The flavors of the dark malts and candi sugar meld perfectly with the flavors of the pancetta and cheese.
-You’ll be astounded by how good this pairing is (then again, it does have bacon in it, so it’s no surprise).
+The flavors of the dark malts and dry finish meld perfectly with the flavors of the pancetta and cheese.
+You’ll be astounded by how good this pairing is (then again, it does have pancetta in it, so it’s no surprise).

 Cut your pancetta or bacon into little chunks (lardons).
 They should be about the size and shape of a one-inch piece off the end of a McDonald’s French fry (don’t pretend you’ve never seen one).